JMDKC/jmdkc.github.io/_posts/2019-04-21-salle-skarstedt.md

 ---
 layout: post
-title: David Salle: Musicality and Humour | Skarstedt
+title: David Salle - Musicality and Humour | Skarstedt
 ---

 What a lovely palete cleanser this show is!
 David Salle’s cartoony collage paintings shift and swirl, mixing black-and-white and colour. [https://www.skarstedt.com/gallery-exhibitions/david-salle5](https://www.skarstedt.com/gallery-exhibitions/david-salle5) He focuses in on repetitive depictions of mops, coffee cups, pork chops and other ephemeral, day-to-day objects.
 He peppers the canvases with slogans and word marks.